-6.1 Action East Devon has an appointed a Safeguarding Lead who is responsible for dealing with any Safeguarding children and young adults concerns.
+6.1 Action East Devon has appointed a Safeguarding Lead (DSL) who is responsible for dealing with any Safeguarding concerns.
 In their absence, the lead for trustees should be contacted to deal with safeguarding issues and concerns.
 The Designated Named Persons for safeguarding within Action East Devon are:

+Ben Feasey - Safeguarding Lead and CEO Telephone: 01404 549045

+Email: ben.feasey@actioneastdevon.org.uk

-Ben Feasey - Safeguarding Lead and CEO Telephone: 01404 549045 Email: ben.feasey@actioneastdevon.org.uk Chris Botham - Safeguarding lead for Trustees Telephone: 01404 549045 Email: chris.botham@actioneastdevon.org.uk
+Chris Botham - Safeguarding lead for Trustees Telephone: 01404 549045

+Email: chris.botham@actioneastdevon.org.uk